abhinavtejathota/Disease_Diagnosis/README.md

 AI-powered Flask web app for predicting Heart Disease, Stroke, and Hepatitis risk.

--> Stroke prediction not completely handled, will be updated and changed later on.
+-> Stroke & Hepatitis prediction not completely handled, will be updated and changed later on.

 ## Setup